buzacott/bomWater/ReadMe.md

 This `R` package grabs data from the Australian Bureau of Meteorology Water Data online (http://bom.gov.au/waterdata/) via the WISKI API.

-Several functions have been written to retrieve the quality checked timeseries.
+Several functions have been written to retrieve quality checked timeseries.
 These are:

 - `getAsStored`
 - `getHourly`